 How about doing something similar with pictures?

-Now, you can’t load an LLM to Oracle that deals with pictures (yet??), so what am I do to?
+You can’t load an LLM to Oracle that deals with pictures (yet??), so what am I do to?
+The database is perfectly capable of dealing with the vectors once I have them, I just need to compute them somewhere other than from the database.

 Want to play with 23ai?
 Try it for FREE on your own machine!